fileformat/bitrise-step-appcenter-app-release/README.md

 * appcenter_org - AppCenter organization that owns the app
 * artifact_path - the full path of the `.ipa` or `.apk` file

+## Optional variables

+* release_notes - release notes to include with this release
+* distribution_groups - comma-separated list of distribution groups to release it to.
+If not set, it will release it to all associated distribution groups

 ## Troubleshooting

 AppCenter has thorough Swagger/OpenAPI [documentation](https://openapi.appcenter.ms/) that includes the possible HTTP error status codes (which are printed as the script runs).